Have you ever struggled to lose weight? You’re not alone.

 Unfortunately, it isn’t always that simple.

-Calorie counting creates the notion that all calories are created equal and that our focus should be on the quantity of food we are consuming.
+Calorie counting creates the notion that all calories are created equal and that our focus should be ONLY on the quantity of food we are consuming.

 You may hear of case reports of people doing extreme diets, which have led to unexpected results.

-For example John Cisna, an Iowa high school teacher consumed 2000 calories a day of only McDonald’s, while walking 45 minutes each day.
+For example, John Cisna, an Iowa high school teacher consumed 2000 calories a day of only McDonald’s while walking 45 minutes each day.
 He wound up losing 50+ lbs and improved his cholesterol levels.

-While this is promising, it most likely represents an exception, and not the rule.
+While this is promising, it most likely represents an exception and not the rule.
 He started at 280 lbs and significantly dropped his baseline caloric intake by a very large margin.

-This drastic decrease in calories will always cause weight loss in the short term and an inevitable improvement in metabolic abnormalities.
+Any drastic decrease in calories will always cause weight loss in the short term and an inevitable improvement in metabolic abnormalities.

 But this is only temporary.

 Any slip up from the regimen, and your body will store the extra intake as emergency fat, for when you try another stunt like that again.

 I’m also pretty sure that no one else thinks that this is a reasonable diet to emulate.